 Sales for Keno! were \$144.3 million and \$127.4 million in fiscal years 2011 and 2010, respectively.
-This represents a \$16.9 million increase in sales during 2011 versus 2010.
+This represented a \$16.9 million increase in sales during 2011 versus 2010.
 Higher Keno! sales were attributable to the execution of the GLC's marketing plan and promotional activities conducted to support the game, including Keno!
 Bonus Hours, and providing Keno!
-To Go, which allows players to purchase a ticket and then watch the drawings on their computer or smartphone.
-During fiscal year 2011, the number of retailers offering Keno!
-Increased.
+To Go.
+During fiscal year 2011, the number of retailers offering Keno! increased.
 The Keno! product was made available for purchase from any retailer selling other GLC online games.